Region of Waterloo International Airport: Ground transportation

-Local taxis, limousines and chartered buses provide ground transportation to and from the airport.
+Local taxis, limousines, and chartered buses provide ground transportation to and from the airport.
 Private cars park at three parking lots located at the airport.
 Parking pay stations are located at the main lot and in the terminal concourse area.

 The main road to access the airport is Regional Road 17 or Fountain Street North.
 Fountain intersects with Highway 7 to the north (access to Waterloo and Guelph) or with Highway 401 to the south (access to London and Toronto).
 Connections to Kitchener became easier in 2013 with the extension of Fairway Road across the Grand River to Fountain Street.

-On July 11, 2022, Grand River Transit, the public transit operator in the area, began operating a flexible bus route in Breslau, including the airport.
+On 11 July 2022, Grand River Transit, the public transit operator in the area, began operating a flexible bus route in Breslau, including the airport.
 It operates as an on-demand bus service operating weekdays between 6am and 10am, 2pm and 6pm, and 10:45pm and 11:45pm.
 The bus route offers connection to Route 204 iXpress Victoria and Route 34 Bingemans at Victoria Street and Lackner Boulevard.
+On 2 September 2024, Grand River Transit began operating Route 78 that runs between Sportsworld Station and the airport.